joravkumar/GCTranscriptionConnector-Google/README.md

 4. **Translation:**
    - Sends transcribed text to Google Gemini via `translate_with_gemini`.
-   - Uses structured output (JSON with Pydantic model) to ensure only the translation is returned.
+   - Uses structured output (JSON with Pydantic model) to ensure only the translated text is returned.
    - Logs translation failures and skips sending events if translation fails.

 5. **Injection Back into Genesys Cloud:**